AP VoteCast: Minnesota voters sour on state of nation

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Minnesota.
-Forty-three percent said it is the most important issue facing the country today.
+Forty-two percent said it is the most important issue facing the country today.

 Voters also considered the economy a major issue, with 25% saying it ranked at the top.